HoxelDraw/HoxelDraw-Prototype/README.md

 **Jump to Row/Column button**: Click Select to activate the selection mode.
 Click the Row/Column button to toggle between row selection and column selection modes.
 Use the cursor to select the desired row/column, then click on the row/column to align the slicing hyperplane with that row/column.

+**Checkerboard Background**: Toggle a checkerboard background to add contrast between empty hoxels and dark-colored hoxels.

 ## Tools Panel

 ### Tools